jodiecunningham/keepasswd/README.md

 	password=	password to the KeePass DB [required]
 	dbfile=		full path to the kdb file [optional]
 	dbkey=		full path to the key file for the kdb [optional]
-	sshchpasswd=	full path to the sshchpasswd script you plan to use [required for ssh]
+	sshchpwd=	full path to the sshchpwd script you plan to use [required for ssh]
 	group=		default group to search [optional]

 ## Contributors